touying-typ/touying/src/core.typ

   // repetitions
   let repetitions = base
   let max-repetitions = repetitions
+  // last-subslide by touying-fn-wrapper let last-subslide = 0
   // get cover function from self let cover = self.methods.cover.with(self: self) for it in bodies {